NEXT Weather: Highs in mid-70s, sunny skies make Thursday a #Top10WxDay

 MINNEAPOLIS -- Thursday is a #Top10WxDay thanks to highs in the mid-70s, low humidity and sunny skies.

 Friday will be similar temperature-wise, but clouds will increase throughout the day.
-North, central and western Minnesota could see showers in the afternoon and evening.
+North, central and western Minnesota could see showers in the afternoon and evening - possibly into Saturday.

 Temperatures will stay below average until Sunday, when highs will return to the mid-80s.